 When the boat is up and the falls secured, the coxswain takes her weight off the pins by setting up the fore and after, and crew gripes her too; the lifelines are left clear, the lifebelts replaced and the tiller stopped over towards the ship.
-Coxswain reports to the Office of the off wards the ship.
-Coxswain reports to the Offi-cer of the Watch ".....boat secured for sea, Sir, boat off the pins, plug in, falls clear for running."
+Coxswain reports to the Officer of the Watch ".....boat secured for sea, Sir, boat off the pins, plug in, falls clear for running."

 In a seaway it is essential to get the boat clear of the water as soon as possible.
 The falls should be manned, married; the slack of the falls being rendered as required while the boat is being hooked on.
-Immediately the report "ready in the boat" is received, the order "Hoist away" should be given.
+Immediately the report "ready in the boat" is received, the order

+"Hoist away" should be given.